 - 1 heaped tsp garlic paste

-- 3-4tsp coarsely ground black pepper (add 3 initially then add the 4th tsp towards the end if you feel like you want a stronger flavour)
+- 3-4 teaspoon coarsely ground black pepper add 3 initially then add the 4th teaspoon towards the end if you feel like you want a stronger flavour

 - 0.5 coriander powder